MolecularAI/Reinvent/README.md

 Tests
 -----
 The REINVENT project uses the `unittest` framework for its tests; before you run them you first have to create a configuration, which the tests will use.
 In the project directory, create a `config.json` file in the `configs/` directory; you can use the example config (`example.config.json`) as a base.
-Make sure that you set `MAIN_TEST_PATH` to a non-existent directory; it is where temporary files will be written during the tests; if it is set to an existing directory, that directory will be removed once the tests have finished.
+The unit tests will use the paths specified in your 'config.json' file. sure that you set `MAIN_TEST_PATH` to a non-existent directory; it is where temporary files will be written during the tests; if it is set to an existing directory, that directory will be removed once the tests have finished.

 Some tests require a proprietary OpenEye license; you have to set up a few things to make the tests read your license.
 The simple way is to just set the `OE_LICENSE` environment variable to the path of the file containing the